-Stefanos Tsitsipas chases tennis’s big three, with Greece (and YouTube) on his side
+Stefanos Tsitsipas chases tennis’s Big Three, with Greece (and YouTube) on his side

 “He has reached almost perfection, Novak, in his game style, the way he plays, which is unbelievable to see, honestly,” Tsitsipas said.
 “That inspires me a lot to go out and work and try to reach that perfectionism, that ability to have everything on the court.”

-A Greek God
+A Greek god

-So far, Tsitsipas’s pursuit of perfection has made compelling entertainment.
+Tsitsipas’s pursuit of perfection has made compelling entertainment.

-At 6-4 and 196 pounds, he is quick and nimble on court, his shoulder-length hair a mop of kinetic energy as he charges the net and races sideline to sideline.
+At 6-foot-4 and 196 pounds, he is quick and nimble on court, his shoulder-length hair a mop of kinetic energy as he charges the net and races sideline to sideline.
 He boasts a blistering forehand, an elegant one-handed backhand and an enviable array of shots and tactics.
 And he competes with a thespian’s repertoire of emotions, at times to his detriment.

 Tsitsipas is equally engaging off-court, an avid reader and aspiring filmmaker with a philosophical bent.
 On Twitter, @Steftsitsi is more apt to quote artists or share personal musings than tennis minutiae.

 “The most dangerous job you can have in your 20s is a comfortable one,” he tweeted amid the pro tour’s lull this summer.
-In September, a few days after squandering six match points in a five-set loss to Borna Coric at the U.S. Open, he tweeted: “The biggest victory will be achieved by someone with the greatest imagination and creativity.”
+In September, a few days after he squandered six match points in a five-set loss to Borna Coric at the U.S. Open, he tweeted, “The biggest victory will be achieved by someone with the greatest imagination and creativity.”

-While vacationing in Athens after his French Open defeat, he sought advice about achievning a championship-caliber mindset and training regimen from Giannis Antetokounmpo, the two-time NBA Most Valuable Player, and later tweeted a short video of an exchange between the two Greek sporting stars.
+While vacationing in Athens after his French Open defeat, he sought advice about achieving a championship-caliber mind-set and training regimen from Giannis Antetokounmpo, the two-time NBA MVP, and later tweeted a short video of an exchange between the two Greek sporting stars.

-Greece has gone tennis-mad since Tsitsipas broke into the top-20 in 2018, according to journalist Vicky Georgatou, who has covered him since he was a young teen.
+Greece has gone tennis-mad since Tsitsipas broke into the top 20 in 2018, according to journalist Vicky Georgatou, who has covered him since he was a young teen.
 Parents have enrolled their children in lessons.
 Greece’s public television station started airing his matches.
-"Greece [was] all about basketball and football,” Georgatou explained. “[Now] everyone in Greece is learning the game because of him.”
+“Greece [was] all about basketball and football,” Georgatou explained. “[Now] everyone in Greece is learning the game because of him.”

-Although he now lives in Monte Carlo and trains in France, Tsitsipas is rarely happier than when strapping on a backpack, grabbing his video-camera and setting out to chronicle all he sees and learns between tournaments.
-And he’s bringing fans along for the ride, cobbling footage into the 10- to 15-minute posts on his YouTube channel and inviting his 170.000 subscribers to “sail with me on this epic adventure to happiness.”
+Although he now lives in Monte Carlo and trains in France, Tsitsipas is rarely happier than when he straps on a backpack, grabs his video camera and sets out to chronicle all he sees and learns between tournaments.
+And he’s bringing fans along for the ride, cobbling footage into the 10- to 15-minute posts on his YouTube channel and inviting his 170,000 subscribers to “sail with me on this epic adventure to happiness.”

 Installments include a three-day trek to Iceland, where he howled about the frigid air as he swam in an outdoor pool, explored a cave and visited a tomato farm, peppering all he met with questions about Icelandic tradition.